1. Timelines

 • Clockwork Automata – The fusion of machinery and magic, resulting in sentient constructs that serve as workers, soldiers, and advisors.

-• Airships – Great floating vessels that traverse the skies, their engines fueled by distilled Rift energy.
+• Rift-powered Airship – Great floating vessels that traverse the skies, their engines fueled by distilled Rift energy.

-With these advancements, civilization expands faster than ever before, especially on Tolria, where the Empire of Bastile dominates the continent through a network of imperial airship lanes, forging trade routes and war paths alike.
-However, while Tolria soars toward a technological renaissance, the fractured lands of Osira remain scattered and isolated—each realm a shadow of its former self, still reeling from past cataclysms.
+With these advancements, civilization expands faster than ever before, especially on Tolria, where the Empire of Bastile dominates the continent through a network of imperial airship lanes, forging trade routes and fueling its war paths alike.
+However, while Tolria soars toward a technological renaissance, the fractured lands of Osira remain scattered and isolated—each realm a shadow of its former self, still reeling from past cataclysm.

-Unlike Tolria, where imperial conquest and industrialization drive forward progress, Osira remains splintered, its elemental realms estranged from one another, the memory of their shared kinship all but forgotten.
+Unlike Tolria, where imperial conquest and rapidly accelerating industrialization drives froward progress, Osira remains splintered, its elemental realms estranged from one another, the memory of their shared kinship all but forgotten.

 The Conjunction of the Realms

-Though Osira remains divided, it was nearly reunited by force.
-The Primarchs of the Sun—demigods created by Malekith’s will—were unwittingly released by the Sunsations, culminating in the Conjunction of the Realms, a catastrophe where Prometheus, greatest of the Primarchs, attempted to forcibly merge the Faewyld with the Prime Plane.
+Though the realms remains divided, the elemental planes beyond the prime were nearly reunited by force.
+The Primarchs of the Sun—demigods created by Malekith’s will—were unwittingly released by the Sunsations (see: Primarch's Release), culminating in the Conjunction of the Realms, a catastrophe where Prometheus, greatest of the Primarchs, attempted to forcibly merge the Plane of Faewyld with the Prime Plane.

 His actions terraformed vast swaths of Osira, including: